 OUR TAKE: This title from Pascal Bornet, Ian Barkin, and Jochen Wirtz gives an overview of the concept of intelligent automation and its benefits.
 Additionally, readers are given insights from over 200 industry experts.

 OUR TAKE: From Ravin Jesuthasan and John W. Boudreau, this title gives readers a precise and actionable way to determine how, when, and where to apply workflow automation.
-The book also focuses on the combination between humans, artificial intelligence, and automation.
+The book also focuses on combining humans, artificial intelligence, and automation.

-OUR TAKE: This second edition textbook from Marlon Dumas, Marcello La Rosa, Jan Mendling, and Hajo A. Reijers is a result of the authors’ combined experience in the BPM space at the undergraduate and graduate levels, and in the context of professional training.
+OUR TAKE: This second edition textbook from Marlon Dumas, Marcello La Rosa, Jan Mendling, and Hajo A. Reijers results from the authors’ combined experience in the BPM space at the undergraduate and graduate levels and in the context of professional training.
 The book takes a step-by-step approach to the subject, making it a good fit for students.

 Book Title: Workflow Automation with Microsoft Power Automate: Achieve Digital Transformation Through Business Automation with Minimal Coding

-OUR TAKE: Author, Aaron Guilmette, has been working in the technology space since 1998 and today primarily focuses on collaborative technologies.
+OUR TAKE: Author Aaron Guilmette has been working in the technology space since 1998 and focuses on collaborative technologies.
 After finishing this book, readers will understand how to use Microsoft Power Automate to replace repetitive tasks with business workflow automation technology.